thereferences/practice/docs/source/development/integration/cloud.md

 # Local, GitHub, Amazon

-After connecting to an Amazon Web Services (AWS) account directly or via an identity service, the `AWS access portal` screen appears.
-The details herein are for ...
+After connecting to an Amazon Web Services (AWS) account, directly or via an identity service, the `AWS access portal` screen appears.
+The details therein are critical to setting up programmatic, and continuous integation, access to AWS directly, and via GitHub; we will require more details later.

+## AWS CLI

 <img src="../../_static/images/aws_access_portal.png" alt="Access Portal">